AlexBaranowski/vagrant-sh/README.md

 # vagrant-sh

 ```
-WORK IN PROGRESS MOST OF THE INFORMATION BELOW ARE NOT TRUE YET
+WORK IN PROGRESS MOST OF THE INFORMATION BELOW IS NOT TRUE YET
 ```

-Shell library that helps to manage vagrant machines, environment etc. It currently supports and was tested on following provider:
+Shell library that helps to manage vagrant machines, environment etc. It currently supports and was tested on the following provider:
  - VirtualBox
  - Libvirt

-It also add simple wrappers to following plugins:
+It also adds simple wrappers to the following plugins:

 - vagrant-scp plugin

 ## But why?

-We it comes to developer process, the vagrant cli is wonderfull.
-It's worki But during my work at EuroLinux I had a lot of problem with Vagrant in CI/CD process, especially with different provides, plugins and system versions.
-Maintaning bunch of "vagrant" shell libraries became tedious so I decided to make one lib to make using vagrant easier.
+When it comes to the development process, the vagrant CLI is wonderful.
+But during my work, I had many problems with Vagrant in CI/CD processes, especially with different provides, plugins and system versions.
+Maintaining a bunch of vagrant shell libraries/scripts became tedious, so I decided to make one lib to make using vagrant easier.

 ## How to contribute:

 Add your code:

-- Add your code
+- Write your code
 - Run shellcheck (this should be automated [travis CI/CD in the future)
-- Run tests.bats
+- Run "vagrant up".
+Provisioners should test your code [see QA](##QA)
 - Make PR

 Add issue:

-- Please give me steps how to reproduce your problem
+- Please give me steps on how to reproduce your problem

 Feature Requests:

-- Make issiue with feature/function that you belive would be beneficial for this projects and I will consider it :P.
+- Make issue with feature/function that you believe would be beneficial for this project.

-## Does it work?
+## QA

-Because we run mosty EuroLinux (clone of RHEL) in version 7 and 8 this library was only tried on Enterprise Linux systems.
-But because it's shell based it should be portable.
+QA is run on 2 virtual machines.
+One that installs vagrant with Virtualbox and second install vagrant with libvirt.